MohammedRashad/Crypto-Copy-Trader/README.md

     cp ./config_files/config-sample.json ./config_files/config.json
     ```
 2. Configure `config.json`
-    - Then open `./config_files/config.json` in text editor and paste your api keys and secrets to master and slaves
+    - Open `./config_files/config.json` in text editor and paste your api keys and secrets to master and slaves

-    - The value `exchange_name` you can find in folder ExchangeInterfaces
+    - Possible values for a variable `exchange_name` you can find in folder ExchangeInterfaces.

-3. Run `api.py`
+3. Run `pyhton api.py`
-    - Windows (PowerShell)

-        ```
-        pyhton api.py
-        ```
-    - Linux

-        will filled later

 4. Open GUI
     - go to http://127.0.0.1:5000/ or http://0.0.0.0:5000/
     - click `Run` button